rolfmadsen/plantuml_event_storming/README.md

-# Modelling Event Storming in PlantUML
+# Event Storming & Event Modelling in PlantUML

 The purpose is to gain experience with Event Storming and Event Modelling in PlantUML.